1908 Republican National Convention: Presidential candidates

-Prior to the convention, Vice President Charles Fairbanks and New York Governor Charles Evans Hughes both seemed like plausible nominees, but Roosevelt was determined to pick his own successor.
-Though Roosevelt preferred Secretary of State Elihu Root, Root's age and background in corporate law made him an unpalatable nominee, so Roosevelt instead supported Secretary of War William Howard Taft.
+The Republicans faced difficulties selecting a successor to Roosevelt.
+Elihu Root was favored by Roosevelt, but his age and alignment with corporations made him unpalatable.
+Prior to the convention, Vice President Charles W. Fairbanks and New York Governor Charles Evans Hughes both seemed like plausible nominees, but Roosevelt was determined to pick his own successor.
+U.S. Senator Joseph B. Foraker sought the nomination and was financed by Winthrop M. Crane and Henry Cabot Lodge.

+Roosevelt supported Secretary of War William Howard Taft.
 Entering the convention, Taft, buoyed by the support of the popular Roosevelt, was virtually assured of the nomination.
-Taft won the presidential nomination on the first ballot, overcoming Fairbanks and the other candidates.
+U.S. Senator Jacob H. Gallinger was among the supporters of a movement to stop Taft's nomination.
+Taft won the presidential nomination on the first ballot, overcoming Fairbanks and the other favorite son candidates.